citygml4j/ade-xjc/README.md

 Compiling a CityGML ADE Schema
 ------------------------------
 ade-xjc is a command line tool.
-In order to launch it, open a shell environment and navigate to the folder where you built the program.
+In order to launch it, open a shell environment and navigate to the `bin` folder.
+This folder contains the two start scripts `ade-xjc.bat` and `ade-xjc` targeted at Microsoft Windows environments and UNIX-like environments (e.g. Linux, macOS).
 The command below exemplifies how to run ade-xjc to compile the ADE Schema `CityGMLADE.xsd` to JAXB classes.

-    % java -jar ade-xjc.jar /home/user/ade/CityGMLADE.xsd
+    % ade-xjc /home/user/ade/CityGMLADE.xsd

 To control the compilation process, ade-xjc offers the following program arguments.